-It showed one needn’t necessarily be loud, proper and popular with the masses to feel good and do good.
+They try to convince us one needn’t necessarily be loud, proper and popular with the masses to feel good and do good.
 Clumsiness and nerdiness are okay too.
-All that actually mattered was the spirit of virtue within the soul and the fire to stand against vices on the planet.
+All that actually matters is the spirit of virtue within the soul and the fire to stand against vices on the planet.

 Given the age that we live in where terrorism and intolerance are rearing their ugly heads, a passing glance into the lives of many anti-social elements of our society reveal dark episodes of apparent neglect, shame and withdrawal of proper care by family members, teachers or peers that subsequently grow into a general feeling of hatred and revenge against the world!